Working with a subscription

-When an invoice payment with an iDEAL, Sofort, Bancontact, credit or debit card fails, Stripe retries payments according to our Dashboard's automatic collection settings.
+- If you’re using bank debit methods.
 To avoid bank fees, Stripe doesn't retry invoice payments made with ACH debit, BECS debit, or SEPA debit.

 We can choose the schedule of retries, or we can allow Stripe's Smart Retries feature to optimize the schedule and number of retries.

 First let's talk about Smart Retries.

 Using machine learning, Smart Retries chooses optimal times to retry failed payment attempts to increase the chance of successfully paying an invoice.